HLD/czarina/docs/guides/CZAR_ROLE.md

 # The Czar: Orchestration Coordinator

-**The Czar is the critical Claude Code agent that manages the entire Czarina orchestration process.**
+**The Czar is the critical coordinating role that manages the entire Czarina orchestration process.**

 ---

 ## 🎭 What is the Czar?

-The **Czar** is a Claude Code agent (Desktop or Web) that acts as the autonomous coordinator for your Czarina project.
+The **Czar** is the autonomous coordinator for your Czarina project - typically a human or AI agent that oversees the orchestration.
 While workers code in parallel, the Czar monitors, manages, and ensures everything runs smoothly.

+**Who can be the Czar:**
+- **Claude Code** (Desktop or Web) - Most common
+- **Human** - Direct supervision
+- **Cursor** - IDE-based monitoring
+- **Any AI agent** - As long as they can monitor tmux and manage processes

 **Think of it as:** The conductor of an orchestra - each musician (worker) plays their part, but the conductor ensures harmony, timing, and quality.